Credit Report Example: How To Read and Understand Yours

 This section will also show the type of account for each entry, whether it’s an installment loan like a home loan, or a revolving account, like a credit card.

 You can scan this section to determine whether you have late payments, or whether anything appears that seems suspicious.
-Charges you don’t recognize may be the result of fraud or identity theft; if so, it is worthwhile to dispute them as soon as possible to avoid further damage to your credit.
+Charges you don’t recognize may be the result of fraud or identity theft; if so, disputing them as soon as possible may help you avoid further damage to your credit.

 Credit inquiries fall into two categories: hard and soft pulls.
-A hard inquiry is recorded whenever you apply for a line of credit, whether it is a credit card account, car loan, mortgage or another type of credit.
+A hard inquiry is recorded whenever you apply for credit, whether it is a credit card account, car loan, mortgage, or another type of credit.
 Lenders will “pull” your credit report to check your credit information and see whether you qualify for a loan.

 Each time this happens, a record of the hard inquiry goes on your credit report and affects your credit score.
 Hard pulls, also called “new credit,” account for 10% of your FICO® score.
-If you apply for the same kind of loan several times in a short period of time (within a 45-day window), it will typically count as just one hard inquiry, to reflect the fact that you were shopping around for the best rate on a car loan, for example.
-This hard pull would not detrimentally impact your credit.
+[3] If you apply for the same kind of loan several times in a short period of time (within a 45-day window depending on the credit scoring model and loan type), it will typically count as just one hard inquiry, to reflect the fact that you were shopping around for the best rate on a car loan, for example.
+These multiple hard pulls should not detrimentally impact your credit.[4]

 Soft inquiries will appear on your credit report, as well.
 These include: